doggybootsy/hidden-disc-docs/README.md

 - [Lightning-Bot Discord](https://discord.gg/ZdKUFyx9h2)
 - [Zenith Discord](https://discord.gg/CPHuvUaDeN)
 - [r/Discord_Selfbots Subreddit](https://www.reddit.com/r/Discord_selfbots/)

+## Client Modding
+I'm a bit too lazy and inexperienced with client mods to write an entire section about client mods.
+Luckily, someone already made a repo with a list of all the big client mods!
+Check that out [here](https://github.com/Discord-Client-Encyclopedia-Management/Discord3rdparties).

+Also, if you're trying to make your own, check [here](https://github.com/saintwithataint/Client-Modding-Guide).

 ## Tokens & UserIDs
 A Discord token is the authorization for your account; a userid is your account's unique identifier (userids follow a modified [snowflake](https://en.wikipedia.org/wiki/Snowflake_ID) format).
 ## More About Tokens